bosunski/laravel-framework/README.md

 ## 📛 Caution
-This is a Copy of the Laravel Framework (Not a Fork) with some files modify
+This is a Copy of the Laravel Framework (Not a Fork) with some files modified.